Taipei for Digital Nomads

 Mandarin is the national language.
 While other languages, primarily Taiwanese are natively spoken, the vast, vast majority of what you hear will be Mandarin.

-The one thing that took me a bit of getting used to in Taipei, is that if you don't look like a local person in more touristy countries, for example Thailand, then local people won't ever attempt to speak to you in the local language.
-The vast majority of foriegn visitors to Thailand don't speak Thai, and locals know that.
+In more touristy countries, Thailand for example, local people won't ever attempt to speak to you in the local language.
+The vast majority of foreign visitors to Thailand don't speak Thai, and locals know that.
+Taipei is different.

-Taipei is a bit different.
 There aren't that many foreigners here, and of those there are, many speak Mandarin.
 As such it's quite common for local people to come up to you and speak to you in Mandarin, then look shocked when you don't understand.

 There is a decent amount of English spoken here, particularly by younger people, but it's not spoken by everyone.